The Medical Search Engine Optimization (SEO) Cheat Sheet

 We created this Medical SEO cheat sheet to make it easy for you.
-Use these 5 steps to build your online presence and reputation and appear at the top of the search engine results to attract more new patients.
+Use these steps to build your practice’s search engine optimization and appear at the top of the search engine results to attract more new patients.

 1. Fast Site Speed